serverless/serverless-graphql/README.md

     cd app-backend/dynamodb
     yarn deploy-prod
     ```

+- *RDS*
+  - First you will need to setup a rds database.
+Please follow this tutorial in order to get a database url, user and password http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Creating.PostgreSQL.

+  - Then edit the `config/security.env.prod` file and replace the `DATABASE_URL` variable with your amazon rds endpoint (eg: postgres://${username}:{password}@${endpoint):5432/${dbName}).

+  - Run the deployment command
+      ```
+      cd app-backend/rds
+      yarn deploy-prod
+      ```

 2. **Config**: Get your /graphql POST endpoint as shown below and use it in config/security.env.prod